 An agent will, yes, consider online market data to help you set the price of your home.
-But he or she will also rely on first-hand knowledge about your home’s unique perks (and quirks), as well as about the neighborhood, to better inform your listing price.
+But they will also rely on firsthand knowledge about your home’s unique perks (and quirks), as well as about the neighborhood, to better inform your listing price.

 He or she can also recommend ways to market your house (Instagram-able photos, blog-worthy descriptions, etc.), pro stagers who can set your home up to dazzle buyers, and inspectors and contractors who can make any needed repairs.

 That being said, you’ll want to have your own sense of what your house is worth too.
 As invaluable as a listing agent is to your selling journey, being the seller means you’re also the final decision maker.

 So keep your laptop out.
 We’re going to do a little research.

 Search Online Property Sites — Because They’ll Give IRL Experience Some Context